 Human-to-human EBOV transmission: Risk of EBOV transmission to visitors is zero under strict isolation.
 The risk is probably extremely low if contact is allowed across a sufficient distance or a barrier to prevent droplet spread.

 Conclusion: Facilitating communication of isolated patients with family and friends, including enabling the use of cell phones or the internet, might reduce psychological distress and can be achieved without increasing the risk of EBOV transmission.
-Closer contact situations49 may be safe if appropriate IPC practices, such as use of physical barriers, are employed.
+Closer contact situations, including burials,49 may be safe if appropriate IPC practices, such as use of physical barriers, are employed.

 7. We recommend (strong) analgesic therapy, including parenteral opioids, if necessary to reduce pain (high confidence).